mcarepa/quinta-da-caldeireira/README.md

 # quinta-da-caldeireira
-[WIP] Quinta da Caldeireira - Alojamento Rual
+[WIP] Quinta da Caldeireira - Alojamento Rural

 Website design and developed by Miguel Carepa for Quinta da Caldeireira, a rural accommodation in Portugal.